kusa-mochi/fev/README.md

 # fev
-file explorer with versioning using Git for windows 11.
+File Explorer with Versioning using git for windows 11.